The Champions League’s existential threat is closer than you think

 As six Premier League teams enter the Champions League this season, the ‘Super League’ has already arrived, explains Miguel Delaney – forcing Europe’s heavyweights to explore divisive ideas

-The Uefa Executive Committee met on Thursday, after a lot of lobbying to allow LaLiga to play games abroad.
-It was ultimately decided the issue had so many potential complications it requires more discussion.
+The Uefa Executive Committee met on Thursday, after a lot of lobbying, to allow LaLiga to play games abroad.
+It was ultimately decided that the issue had so many potential complications that it required more discussion.

 Rivals like LaLiga have to try something.